-- 25.1 Housing Services staff have responsibility for estate management within their areas, as with Tenancy Management.
-Any advice, queries and all referrals for legal action will be following approval by the Senior Housing Officer or Housing Services Manager. - 25.2 The Housing Services Section have responsibility for implementation of the Estate Management Policy.
-This includes: - carrying out estate management inspections - dealing with problems - handling complaints in their areas of responsibility - monitoring the day to day effectiveness of cleaning and landscape maintenance services in conjunction with the Property Services Section - serious tenancy management issues - dealing with abandonment of tenancies - 25.5 The Senior Housing Officers have responsibility for: - - monitoring the performance of all staff - assisting the staff to deal with serious or persistent breaches of tenancy and dealing with all cases of harassment - monitoring the operation of the policy, reporting to the H&PSSC and assisting the Housing Services Manager with the review of the policy - liaison with other service providers, including the local authority, to maximise their service.
+- 25.1 Housing Services staff have responsibility for estate management within their areas, as with tenancy management.
+Any advice, queries and all referrals for legal action will be following approval by the Senior Housing Officer or Director of Customer Services and Communities. - 25.2 The Housing Services Section have responsibility for implementation of the Estate Management Policy.
+This includes: - carrying out estate management inspections - dealing with problems - handling complaints in their areas of responsibility - monitoring the day to day effectiveness of cleaning and landscape maintenance services in conjunction with the Property Services Section - serious tenancy management issues - · dealing with abandonment of tenancies - 25.5 The Senior Housing Officers have responsibility for: -

+- monitoring the performance of all staff - assisting the staff to deal with serious or persistent breaches of tenancy and dealing with all cases of harassment - monitoring the operation of the policy, reporting to the H&PSSC and assisting the Director of Customer Services and Communities with the review of the policy - liaison with other service providers, including the local authority, to maximise their service.